North Carolina State Society

 DAC dedicated a marker for The Mount Zion United Methodist Church in 2010, located at Crabtree, NC.
 Constructed in 1882-83, the brick church structure is the oldest remaining in use in Haywood County, and was listed on the National Register of Historic Places in 1986.

-1853 U.S. Coast Survey map of the Cape Fear River.
+1853 U.S. Coast Survey map

 The Cape Fear Chapter